Creative Writing and Mixed Media Textiles

 “Since graduating I’ve set up my own review site.
 I now review books, television and audiobooks.”

-An introduction to a wide range of textile techniques, with the chance to specialise in an area of personal interest.
+Cover a wide range of textile techniques, with the chance to specialise.

 Why study Mixed Media Textiles?